bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/gabriel.pitic/index.md

 ### Week 19 - 25 May

+I fully changed the architecture by creating a UDP client written in Python to handle player controls (from keyboard or joysticks).

+The new architecture hosts an HTTP server just for score keeping which sends HTTP packets that are parse by the pico and then update the live scoreboard, which is displayed on the ST7735.

+I bought another power supply for the servos since the one i had wasn't enough.

+I dropped the QR code idea since it required some `std`features.

 ## Hardware

 - Raspberry Pi Pico 2W - Used as the main microcontroller handling all the motors, as well as the wi-fi connections for the players.